Don’t worry, the Swedish alphabet is not as scary as the iconic Midsommar horror.

 To give you a tangible example – when you write “yama” instead of 山 (katakana) or やま (hiragana), you are using rōmaji.

-The complex beauty of the Japanese writing system
+What makes the Japanese writing system so complex

 Well, now that you know a little bit more about the Japanese writing system, I think you’ll agree that it truly is both beautiful and complex and not anyone can master it.
 Persistence is the key!
 If you decide to accept the challenge and start learning Japanese, I promise you’ll discover a lot more along the way.
 Until then, here are some more fascinating facts to complete the picture: